 - Do not clean your needle with alcohol.
 This will remove the coating that helps your needle slide easily into your skin.

 - Throw out any syringe that bends or touches anything other than clean skin.

 Where should I get rid of my used syringes?

-Ask your healthcare provider where to get rid of your syringes.
-He may tell you to place the syringe in a heavy-duty laundry detergent bottle or a metal coffee can.
+Ask your diabetes care team provider where to get rid of your syringes.
+He or she may tell you to place the syringe in a heavy-duty laundry detergent bottle or a metal coffee can.
 The container should have a cap that fits securely.
 Ask your local waste authority if you need to follow certain rules for getting rid of your syringes.
 Bring your used syringes home with you when you travel.
 Pack them in a plastic or metal container with a secure lid.

 - You feel or see hard lumps in your skin where you inject your insulin.

 - You think you gave yourself too much or not enough insulin.